 South Fork of the Snake

-There are a number of very good options on the South Fork during the winter months.
+There are a number of very good options on the South Fork during the early spring months.
 For wading anglers we recommend you concentrate your efforts near the Heise Bridge or downstream at Twin Bridges.
 The upper river is also good from the Palisades Dam downstream to the Spring Creek Bridge above the South Fork Lodge.
 Access can be difficult but if you can find good water you’re likely to find good fishing with nymphs or streamers.
 Midge fishing can also be very productive.
 Best fishing occurs on mild overcast days.
-The South Fork can also be impacted by cold temperatures resulting in flowing slush ice but there are usually some good days when the weather is right in December and January.
-Another good option that is often overlooked is the Big Feeder Canal or Dry Bed.
-This large irrigation ditch holds enough water during the winter months to provide quality fishing.